 Prophylaxis

-Patients find injections of benzathine penicillin painful.
+Patients find injections of benzathine penicillin painful; measures to reduce pain and distress associated with intramuscular antibiotics eg combination with local anaesthetic will aid in adherence.
 Downside of oral twice daily penicillin is the restrictions around meal times (absorption affected by food, so advised best given at least 1 hour before or 2 hours after), which can be challenging.
 But remembering to take it probably more important!

 Recurrence